Back to blog

 EWWW has been around for years.
 The free tier uses your server’s own libraries (similar to how WordPress natively handles images) to compress files locally.
 No images are sent to external servers.

-- Limitations: The free tier is lossless only — compression savings are modest compared to lossy.
+• Limitations: The free tier is lossless only — compression savings are modest compared to lossy.
 WebP conversion in the free tier requires server configuration that not all hosts support.
-No cloud offloading.
+No cloud offloading on the free plugin.

 EWWW’s free tier is a decent starting point if all you need is basic compression and you don’t mind modest file size reductions.